 Studies in China have shown that asparagus extract is beneficial in the treatment of anxiety, according to Harvard Medical School.

 The list of health benefits of asparagus is long and very impressive.
 It is used as a female reproductive tonic in Ayurveda, but its benefits go far beyond this.

 According to Ayurveda, the root (the most used part of the plant) has the following properties/benefits:

 - Galactagogue (increases milk output in breastfeeding women)

 - Antioxytocic (prevents stimulation of the uterus muscles)

-- Adaptogen (metabolism regulator, helping the body to adapt to environment factors easily)
+- Adaptogen (metabolism regulator, helping the body to adapt to environmental factors easily)

 Asparagus and Urine Odor

-Many people report a strong odor in their urine after consuming asparagus, while many others have no such issues.
-No simple or single explanation has been forthcoming on this by researchers as there are 21 different substances that are believed to cause this odor.
+Many people report a strong odour in their urine after consuming asparagus, while many others have no such issues.
+No simple or single explanation has been forthcoming on this by researchers as there are 21 different substances that are believed to cause this odour.

-Also, many people do not experience this smell, either due the different ways their bodies metabolize asparagus, or because they are not being able to perceive this odor.
-Not enough research has been done on the connection between asparagus consumption, urine odor, and its risk to health.
+Also, many people do not experience this smell, either due to the different ways, their bodies metabolize asparagus, or because they are not being able to perceive this odour.
+Not enough research has been done on the connection between asparagus consumption, urine odour, and its risk to health.

 Therefore, it would be safe to assume that, in view of the above facts, to consume or not consume asparagus is a personal choice.
 Of course, by not consuming it, one is bound to miss out on its various health benefits.